Breeding-Insight/QR_generator/README.md

 # QR_generator
-Python code that generates QR codes from a list in a .txt file and prints them out in a docx
+Python code that generates QR codes from a list in a .txt file and prints them out in a docx Make sure to set up the environment(myenv) before running the script

 #activate environment
 source myenv/bin/activate